The event – PASHA ICT Awards Conference – Karachi – 15th November 2014

 The product versus services debate has been raging in the local technology industry for as long as we remember.
 Pakistan’s largest technology companies today started off as services companies and there is strong anecdotal evidence to suggest that for a young startup it is far easier to walk the services path, than the product highway.
 The debate has now evolved from using “versus” to “or” and “and”.

 The panelists for this discussion walked on both paths.
-Zafar Khan from Sofizar and Constellation CKP started Sofizar as a services business that quickly grew into an amazing product shop; Shahzad Shahid from TPS has been on the product highway since TPS’s early days; Jamal Khan from Arpatech runs one of the few local tech funds that investments in both services as well as product ideas, as well as manages Arpatech, a local product and services company.
-Asif Peer from Systems Ltd runs the largest technology company in Pakistan that balances a product portfolio with a services offering and finally Imran Moinudeen runs NextDegree a services shop that recently retooled itself for the product world.
+Zafar Khan from Sofizar and Constellation CKP started Sofizar as a services business that quickly grew into an amazing product shop; Shahzad Shahid from TPS has been on the product highway since TPS’s early days; A local tech fund lead investor with investments in both services as well as product ideas and a local product and services company.
+Asif Peer from Systems Ltd runs the largest technology company in Pakistan that balances a product portfolio with a services offering and finally, Imran Moinudeen runs NextDegree a services shop that recently retooled itself for the product world.

 Here are some bites from the panel discussion and the continuing follow on debates that happened during the day.

 The Panel: Zafar Khan – Sofizar, Constellation CKP.
 Shahzad Shahid – TPS.
-Jamal Khan – Arpatech.
 Asif Peer – Systems Ltd. Imran Moinudeen – NextDegree.

 Moderator: Jawwad Farid – Alchemy Technologies, FinanceTrainingCourse.com

 Products are hard, products are difficult.
 But products are perceived to be significantly sexier than services.